-Remember, there will be approximately 8 scenarios and associated focusing questions.
+Remember, there will be approximately eleven scenarios and associated focusing questions.
 Each scenario and focusing question will be read aloud prior to your response time beginning.
-In your response, be sure to answer all of the focusing questions presented.
+In your response, be sure to answer all the focusing questions presented.
 Keep in mind the following things when responding:

-- More detail is better than less detail - The evaluators will not "read in" to what you say - Your responses will be evaluated against a defined set of performance standards - You should answer all focusing questions related to each scenario - Be sure to talk about what you would do and why
+- More detail is better than less detail.
+That is, more details which show one's knowledge, skills, and abilities relevant to the question may improve a candidate's evaluation. - The evaluators will not "read in" to what you say - Your responses will be evaluated against a defined set of performance standards - You should answer all focusing questions related to each scenario - Be sure to talk about what you would do and why